asyncapi/website/pages/docs/concepts/message.md

 ---

 ## What is a message?
-A message is a method of communication used to transmit or exchange information from either a server (sender) to an application (receiver) through the use of channels.
+A message is a method of communication used to transmit or exchange information from a sender to the receiver through the use of channels.

 ## What is the purpose of message?